EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ## Issuing the primary access_token and id_token

 The primary access_token is issued to the EduID Mobile App through the EduID Authorization Service.
-Therefore, the academic service MUST pass the access_token and the refresh_token to the academic service.
+Therefore, the academic service MUST pass the access_token and the refresh_token to the EduID Mobile App.

 The use of a separate sign key for secondary tokens is RECOMMENDED, if the academic service uses an independent session management and not OAuth2 Tokens.